 Credits: 4 (4 Class) The student chooses an area of practice to exemplify transition to baccalaureate nursing.
 Combining cultural understanding for an appropriate nursing population (community or global), the student will incorporate evidence-based practice, informatics, leadership, professional practice, healthcare policy and inter-professional collaboration to result in an effective change.
 The culmination of which will include scholarship dissemination through a poster presentation to a group of choice.
-Culminating course of the RN-BSN program - must be taken last.
+Culminating course of the RN-BSN program - must be taken during the last semester of RN-BSN nursing courses.